 Networks Board and Taskforce

-Each ECNP Network is led by a chair and a co-chair*.
-Chairs and co-chairs of Networks and thematic working groups (TWGs) form the Networks Taskforce, which reports to the Networks Board and meets twice a year.
-The Networks Board guides the ECNP Networks.* Thematic working groups have only the chair.
+Each ECNP Network is led by a Chair and a Co-chair.
+Chairs and Co-chairs of Networks and thematic working groups (TWGs) form the Networks Taskforce, which reports to the Networks Board and meets twice a year.
+The Networks Board guides the ECNP Networks.

 Chair: Gitte Moos Knudsen, Denmark